akshaybapat6365/insight/README.md

 - Ask health-related questions directly
 - Upload health reports for AI analysis
 - Receive educational explanations about health metrics and terminology
+- Save chat history for future reference when signed in

 ### Health Trends Analyzer